-New Zealand allows dual citizenship — but some other countries don’t.
+New Zealand allows dual citizenship or multiple citizenship — but some other countries don’t.

 Check the other country's rules

-You can have NZ citizenship and be a citizen of another country at the same time — unless the other country doesn't allow dual citizenship.
-Check with the other country what their rules are.
+You can have NZ citizenship and be a citizen of another country at the same time — unless the other country doesn't allow it.

 Dual citizenship if you have a baby in NZ